williammadie/memo/unix/unix.md

 Linux is nothing but a UNIX clone which is written Linus Torvalds from scratch with the help of some hackers across the globe.

-Unix and Unix-like operating systems are a family of computer operating systems that derive from the original Unix System from Bell Labs which can be traced back to 1965.
+UNIX and UNIX-like operating systems are a family of computer operating systems that derive from the original UNIX System from Bell Labs which can be traced back to 1965.

+Most famous **UNIX-based/UNIX-like operating systems** are `Linux` and `macOS`.

 In details: